 • Low mood, tearfulness, irritability

 Physical symptoms are typically worst on days 2 and 3.
 Medically, kratom withdrawal at peak looks like moderate opioid withdrawal and scores in the mild-to-moderate range on the COWS scale.
-It is not usually medically dangerous in the way alcohol or benzodiazepine withdrawal can be, but it is deeply unpleasant and highly relapse-prone.
+It is not usually medically dangerous in the way alcohol or benzodiazepine withdrawal can be, but it is deeply unpleasant and highly relapse-prone — a pattern first documented in regular-user cohort studies and reaffirmed by a 2023 scientific expert forum on kratom withdrawal.

 Days 4 to 7: physical symptoms fade, cravings persist